anair123/Analyzing-Flight-Delays-In-US-Airports/README.md

 # Analyzing-Flight-Delays-In-US-Airports

-This project entails analyzing the flights in the US, with a focus on the time period of the Covid-19 pandemic.
+This project entails analyzing the the impact of the Covid-19 pandemic on air travel in the US.